dataiku/dataiku-hive-udf/README.md

 # Dataiku Hive UDFs

-This is a collection of UDF for [Apache Hive](http://apache.hive.org).
+This is a collection of UDF and Storage Handlers for [Apache Hive](http://apache.hive.org).

 ## Available UDFs